 Arts students, particularly those who are learning a language, may wish to study overseas but are either unable or unwilling to commit themselves to a minimum semester-long program.
 These students may wish to participate in an intensive program run at an overseas institution during the University of Melbourne's winter or summer break.

 The School of Culture and Communication and the School of Historical and Philosophical Studies teach subjects overseas as one-month intensive fieldwork programs in the summer or winter non-teaching period.
 See the school websites for more information on the entry requirements.

 The Faculty of Arts has a small number of scholarships available to students each year.

 The Faculty of Arts Exchange Enabling Scholarships provide funding to students who might not be able to consider an overseas experience because of financial constraints or those who could benefit from additional financial support to enhance their experience.
+We will consider students who fall into the categories of disability, low socioeconomic, indigenous and Torres Straight islander, or difficult personal circumstance.
 Funding will be assessed and awarded on a needs basis.
 Applicants are required to provide supporting documentation that attests to the disadvantage experienced.